DIPlib/diplib/INSTALL_Linux.md

 cmake .. -DCMAKE_INSTALL_PREFIX=$HOME/dip
 ```
 This will install *DIPlib*, *DIPviewer*, *DIPjavaio*, *DIPimage* and the documentation
-under the `dip` directory in your home directory
+under the `dip` directory in your home directory.

 *PyDIP* is installed separately through `pip`.
 Once the `install` target has finished building
 and installing, run